 These are our past and current issue campaigns.

 In 2017, Topeka had it's deadliest year with 30 murders.
-In 2019 83 people were shot (represented by the 83 white bags to the right).
-We want law enforcement and community stakeholders to implement, Group Violence Intervention.
+In 2019, 83 people were shot.
+We want law enforcement and community stakeholders to implement Group Violence Intervention.
 GVI is a proven strategy that will make Topeka a safer place for all.
 Locally, we will call this initiative Strategies Against Violence Everywhere (SAVE).
 We brought stakeholders together to win private funding for SAVE.
 Now, we want Shawnee County to hire a project manager and fund street team programming.

 2017 - present